syncfusion-content/maui-docs/MAUI/Radial-Menu/SfRadialMenuItem-Customization.md

 ## Font autoscaling enabled

 The `FontAutoScalingEnabled` property is used to automatically scale the control's font size based on the operating system's text size.
-The default value of `FontAutoSaclingEnabled` property is `false`.
+The default value of `FontAutoScalingEnabled` property is `false`.

 {% tabs %}